 Before she was the superhero known as Jessica Jones, she was Jewel.
-Jewel, for any who don’t know, had a terrible costume.
+Jewel, for any who doesn’t know, had a terrible costume.
 It was bland, uninspiring and the only thing it could strike fear into was a bologna sandwich.
-After she ditched the white costume, Jessica proudly wore a leather jacket, jeans, and transformed herself into a “take me seriously or else” type superhero.
+After she ditched the white costume, Jessica proudly wore a leather jacket and jeans and transformed herself into a “take me seriously or else” type superhero.
 This look was so good that it heavily influenced the Netflix television series of the same name.

 9. Invisible Woman